atanasova/cloudformation-apigateway-importer/README.md

 How to implement:

 1. create S3 bucket and take a note of it.
 Use lowercase letters, avoid using periods.
 Example name:  mybucket
-2. place your Api Gateway Lambda code in mybucket
+2. place your Api Gateway Lambda code (clients.zip) in mybucket in directory clients
 3. place your Swagger File MyApiGateway.json in mybucket
 4. place api-gateway-importer.jar in mybucket
 3. update cloud formation template so that it defines all your lambda functions.
 All defined lambda functions must be present in mybucket